 UPDATE: Sadly, LaundryTree has closed its doors.
 For updated information on where to buy plastic-free soap nuts and all of our plastic-free laundry methods, please visit this post: How to Make Liquid Soap Nuts Laundry Soap Plus Other Plastic-Free Laundry Ideas.
 But don’t leave just yet!
 This is still a great story about how to get companies to change their packaging.

 The original post…

 Put on your fuzzy slippers.
 Grab a mug of cocoa.
 Sit back, and let me tell you a little story about why it’s worth it for us to ask for what we want.
 There’s free stuff at the end, so hang in with me.

 Have you ever done your laundry with soap nuts or been curious to find out how they work?
 Soap nuts grow on a tree called Sapindus mukorossi (Chinese Soapberry) and contain saponin, a natural surfactant which foams just like soap.
-I’ve wanted to try soap nuts since I first spotted them in a natural grocery store a couple of years ago but… Read the rest
+I’ve wanted to try soap nuts since I first spotted them in a natural grocery store a couple of years ago but have… Read the rest

 Way back in October, my friend Doug sent me a Clothesnik canvas garment bag to try out.
 I finally had a chance to use it last week.
 We haven’t taken clothes to the cleaners since July of last year!
 Unfortunately, it took a while to find a green cleaner that would actually use the bag.
 More on that later.
 First, I want to tell you about the Clothesnik.